vpenso/scripts/docs/hardware/infiniband.md

 ## Topology

-* Network Topologies:
-  - **All-to-All** (Star) topologies provide non-blocking high bisection lo latency bandwidth between all (end)nodes.
-They are limited in scale to the switch port count.
+### Fat-Tree

-  - **Fat-Tree** topologies provide (non-)blocking fabrics with consistent hop count, resulting in predictable latency.
-They do not scale linearly with cluster size.
+**Fat-Tree** topologies provide (non-)blocking fabrics with consistent hop count, resulting in predictable latency.
-  - **Torus** (Cube/Mesh) topologies add orthogonal dimensions of interconnect as they grow, thus can support very large clusters.
-Can be optimized for localized and/or global communication within the cluster.
-They are limited to x:1 blocking configurations.
-Simple wiring using shorter cables, and expandable without re-cabling.
-* Usually pyramid shaped topology, e.g. 2-Tier Fat Tree.
+  - They do not scale linearly with cluster size (max.
+7 layers/tiers)
-  - The switches at the top of the pyramid are called **Spines**/Core
+  - The switches at the top of the pyramid shape are called **Spines**/Core
   - The switches at the bottom of the Pyramid are called **Leafs**/Lines/Edges
   - **External connections** connect nodes to edge switches.
   - **Internal Connections** connect core with edge switches.

+* **Constant Bisectional Bandwidth** (CBB)
+  - Non blocking (1:1 ratio)
-* Non blocking (1:1) CLOS fabric, equal number of external and internal connections (balanced cross bisectional bandwidth)
+  - Equal number of external and internal connections (balanced)
 * **Blocking** (x:1), external connections is higher than internal connections, over subscription

+### Torrus

+**Torus** (Cube/Mesh) 3D topologies, CBB ratio 1:6

+- Add orthogonal dimensions of interconnect as they grow
+- Support very large clusters with short cabling
+- Can be optimized for localized and/or global communication within the cluster
+- Limited to x:1 blocking configurations.
+- Simple wiring using shorter cables, and expandable without re-cabling
+- Requires routing engine to handle loops

 ## Addresses